 CGIF assesses credit loss reserves according to Basel standards.
-Credit-loss reserves are assessed as the amount of expected loss, the product of each account's probability of default and loss given default, where probabilities of default correspond to the internal credit ratings of individual bond issuers.
-CGIF commissions an internationally renowned rating advisory company to independently assess the credit rating of each proposed guaranteed bond issuer, according to its operational policies and to ensure that it correctly applies international technical standards in its credit ratings.
+Credit-loss reserves are assessed as the amount of expected loss, the product of each account's probability of default and loss given default, where probabilities of default correspond to the internal credit rating of individual bond issuers.
+According to CGIF's Operational Policies and to ensure that CGIF correctly applies international technical standards in its credit ratings, CGIF may commissions an internationally renowned rating advisory company to independently assess the credit rating of each proposed guaranteed bond issuer.

 Each outstanding guarantee is reviewed and re-rated at least annually.
-Additional provisions are set aside should a bond issuer's credit profile deteriorate, based on the perceived lower credit rating.
+Should a bond issuer's credit profile deteriorate, additional provisions are set aside based on the perceived lower credit rating.
 Management also makes specific provisions for any at-risk guarantee on a case-by-case basis based on ongoing monitoring of all guarantees outstanding.